 “Players can easily browse, download, and play their favourite mobile games on their PCs while taking advantage of larger screens with mouse and keyboard inputs,” Arjun Dayal, group product manager for Google Play Games, was quoted as saying.

 “No more losing your progress or achievements when switching between devices; it just works with your Google Play Games profile,” he added.

 Google Play Games will also include Play Points that can be earned while playing Android games on PCs.

-The company only announced its plans to bring Android games to PCs a month ago, but it’s still not clear what technology the company is using to get Android games running on Windows PCs.
+The company announced its plans to bring Android games to PCs a month ago, but it’s still unclear what technology the company is using to get Android games running on Windows PCs.

-The Google Play Games app will be a native Windows app that will not involve game streaming, though and Google is opening up a developer site today that should start to provide more information for game developers.
+The Google Play Games app will be a native Windows app that will not involve game streaming, and Google is opening up a developer site today that should start providing more information for game developers.